 If you can return to work but you are earning less than before, you can receive temporary partial disability benefits.
 These are equal to two-thirds of the difference between your average weekly wages before and after your work injuries.

 It’s also important to know that any injury that occurs at work should be covered under workers’ compensation.
 There is no need to prove who caused your accident or meet certain qualifications for a type of injury.
-If you were injured at work, you are entitled to seek compensation through workers’ comp.
+If you were injured at work, you are entitled to seek compensation through workers’ compensation.

-Injuries That May Be Covered Outside of Work
+Injuries that May Be Covered Outside of Work

 Although most injuries must happen at work to be covered under workers’ compensation insurance, there are some gray areas.
 You may still be covered if you were hurt while: